-The Authority's financial statements have been audited by Mauldin & Jenkins, LLC for the year.
+The Authority's financial statements have been audited by Mauldin & Jenkins, LLC for the fiscal year ended June 30, 2023.
 The goal of an independent audit is to provide reasonable assurance the financial statements of the Authority are free of material misstatement.
-The independent auditors concluded, based upon the audit, that there was a reasonable basis for issuing an unmodified ("clean") opinion on the Authority's financial statements for the fiscal year ended June 30, 2022.
+The independent auditors concluded, based upon the audit, that there was a reasonable basis for issuing an unmodified ("clean") opinion on the Authority's financial statements for the fiscal year ended June 30, 2023.
 The independent auditor's report is presented as the first component of the financial section of this report.